-Sizing Up Beds
+Sizing Up Garden Beds

 What balance of bed and pathway dimensions gives the most efficient use of space?
-After experimenting with several bed sizes, agricultural researchers at the Samuel Roberts Noble Foundation research farm in Ardmore, Okla., settled on 40-inch-wide beds, separated by 20-inch-wide pathways as their high-efficiency choice.
+After experimenting with several bed sizes, agricultural researchers at the Samuel Roberts Noble Foundation research farm in Ardmore, Oklahoma, settled on 40-inch-wide beds, separated by 20-inch-wide pathways as their high-efficiency choice.
 The Noble Foundation beds are raised, but 40 inches is also a good width for in-ground beds, because you can step over or straddle them.